dmcg/book/manuscript/Chapter_01_Spike.md

 and running it again.

+Of course we have just approved something that we know to be incorrect, but we're taking baby steps here.
 Now we need to improve the `translate` function.
 I was about to start by stripping out the lines beginning with `/*-` and `-*/`, but if we do that first we'll loose information about where the code starts.
 In fact thinking it through I realise that this page has code that we don't want to view (the `package` and `import` statements at the top), and I'm sure that in general there will be other code that is required to compile but doesn't contribute to the narrative.
 Maybe we need to explicitly mark code to be included.

 ```kotlin
 @Test fun writes_a_markdown_file_from_Kotlin_file() {